AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/inactive/wf-reports-filter-not-pulling-in-redundant.md

 ---
-title: "Reports: Report filter does not return expected results"
+title: 'Reports: Report filter does not return expected results'
-description: "A filter in a report may not return all of the expected results.
-A workaround is available."
+description: A filter in a report may not return all of the expected results.
+A workaround is available.
 hidefromtoc: yes
 feature: Reports and Dashboards
+exl-id: d9ca1eac-1478-4ee0-a713-24743c1487c5
 ---
 # Reports: Report filter does not return expected results

 >[!NOTE]